-Inspired by the actual files of Father Gabriele Amorth, Chief Exorcist of the Vatican, The Pope’s Exorcist, directed by Julius Avery, follows Amorth as he investigates a young boy’s terrifying possession and ends up uncovering a centuries-old conspiracy the Vatican has desperately tried to keep hidden.
+Inspired by the factual lines of Father Gabriele Amorth, Chief Exorcist of the Vatican, The Pope’s Exorcist, directed by Julius Avery, follows Amorth as he investigates a immature boy’s intimidating possession and ends up uncovering a centuries-old conspiracy the Vatican has desperately tried to keep retired.

 “ I love horror films and I ’ve always wanted to star in one, ” says DeSouza- Feighoney.
 The immature actor explains that he was suitable to empathize with his character’s exploits. “ Henry’s father failed in a bus accident, and he’s traumatized – that’s why the demon is suitable to go into him – and Father Amorth is trying to get the demon out.
 There are corridor of the film when Henry is alive that Father Amorth is helping him – and he wants the clerk to help him – but these moments do n’t last truly long because the demon soon takes over. ”